-Sanders, at Dem debate, draws immediate fire from Bloomberg over alleged support from Russia
+Sanders, at Dem debate, draws fire from all sides on alleged Russia support, unprecedented spending plans

 The flareups came after a day of simmering tensions.
 With the notable exception of Massachusetts Sen. Elizabeth Warren, all of the other prominent candidates debating in South Carolina savaged Sanders in the hours leading up to the 8 p.m.
 EST affair.
 Tuesday's forum comes just four days before South Carolina's first-in-the-South primary and one week before more than a dozen states vote on Super Tuesday.

+Bloomberg, questioned later about his nondisclosure agreements with women, said he was "probably wrong to make the jokes" that led to the agreements, although he couldn't remember the specific comments.

+"If it bothered them, I was wrong, and I apologize for that," Bloomberg said.
+"But what's happened here is we went back 40 years and we could only find three cases where women said they were uncomfortable."

-Former Vice President Joe Biden accused Sanders of trying to undermine President Barack Obama's 2012 reelection.
+Ahead of the debate, Biden accused Sanders of trying to undermine President Barack Obama's 2012 reelection.
 Buttigieg highlighted Sanders' call for a government-financed health care system as an example of his “polarization.”

 Former Bloomberg and his surrogates were especially aggressive -- with Bloomberg senior advisor Tim O'Brien even bringing up Sanders' past writings on rape fantasies live on CNN.
 (Bloomberg, who has begun spending on a massive media blitz against Sanders, spent extra time preparing for the showdown after a weak performance in last week's debate.)